raspberrypilearning/fruit-salad/en/step_4.md

 --- task ---

-Drag the button from the bowl into position in the menu area on the left-hand side of the screen.
+Drag the button from the bowl into position in the menu area on the left-hand side of the Stage.

 --- /task ---